DataRobot ingress reference settings¶

 watchIngressWithoutClass: true

-Google Cloud Ingress-Terminated TLS with cert-manager¶
+Google cloud ingress-terminated TLS with cert-manager¶

 Compatibility with Ingress Controllers¶

-DataRobot leverages the standard Kubernetes Ingress and does not impose strict dependencies on particular Ingress Controllers.
+DataRobot leverages the standard Kubernetes Ingress and doesn't impose strict dependencies on particular Ingress Controllers.
 Nevertheless, certain DataRobot HTTP endpoints come with specific non-functional prerequisites, such as maximum body size or request timeout.
 Administrators may need to adjust either DataRobot's ingress annotations or the ingress controller configuration to meet these requirements effectively.

 DataRobot is shipped with corresponding annotations for the following ingress controllers out of the box: